DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-5_presets.md

 ###Presets

 Presets are a way to take the current value of a selection of input nodes and save them as a preset state.
 These states can be restored through the Edit>Presets menu.
-Presets can be used to create and compare design iterations quickly.
+Presets can be used to create and compare design iterations.
+Presets are saved with the file, making them a useful tool for sharing or requesting feedback.
+They also allow another user to interact with the graph without having to search for the relevant inputs, or tune a set of values that work well together from a design perspective.

 ###Creating Presets
 To create a preset, select one or more input nodes such as numbers, strings, code blocks, selection nodes, and sliders.
 Right-click the canvas and select "Create Preset from Selection", or press Control+T.